inmyth/practice/ORACLE_JAVA8.md

 }

 ```
-- String cannot be converted to Character, Character only has `valueOf(char)`
+- String cannot be converted to Character object, Character only has `valueOf(char)`
 - `int` can be set with
 ```
 // Decimal declaration and possible chars are [0-9]